tigerfarm/owlgroupsms/README.md

 - [echoVars.js](echoVars.js)             : Echo environment variables that are used in these Node.JS programs.
 - [setvars.sh](setvars.sh)               : Set program environment variables.

-After creating your Sync Service, create environment variables for use in these repository's programs:
+After creating your Sync Service, create environment variables for use in the above listed programs:
 ````
 export ACCOUNT_SID=your_account_SID
 export AUTH_TOKEN=your_account_auth_token